drood87/gothaer-customer-portal/README.md

 > - another view that lists all membership types and accessible insurances with it
 > - header functionality that shows a sign out button and the name of the currently signed in user( plus dropdown with several options what he can do in his dashboard)
 > - clean up components and outsource more logic into services so that components stay mostly for the view of the template.
+> - make it responsive for phones and smaller screens etc

 ## Takeaway